 Quarterback Jerry Tagge was named Big Eight back of the week Tuesday for his performance in the romp at Iowa State, his first start for the Huskers in four weeks.

-Van Brownson’s bruised elbow was said to be improving, though he once again did no throwing during Tuesday’s practice.
+Van Brownson’s ailing elbow was said to be improving, though he once again did no throwing during Tuesday’s practice.

 Looking ahead to Saturday’s fray with Kansas State, coach Bob Devaney said the Huskers would need a good pass rush against star KSU quarterback Lynn Dickey.
 The Wildcats’ savviness with their passing game would make that easier said than done, Devaney said.